kaorahi/lizgoban/README.md

 #### To use it:

 1. Install [Node.js](https://nodejs.org/).
-2. Type "git clone https://github.com/kaorahi/lizgoban; cd lizgoban; npm install" on a terminal.
+2. Type `git clone https://github.com/kaorahi/lizgoban; cd lizgoban; npm install` on a terminal.
-3. Put Leela Zero binary (version 0.17 or later) as "external/leelaz" together with its network weight as "external/network.gz".
+3. Put Leela Zero binary (version 0.17 or later) as `external/leelaz` together with its network weight as `external/network.gz`.
-4. Type "npm start".
-(Windows: Double-click lizgoban_windows.vbs.)
+4. Type `npm start`.
+(Windows: Double-click `lizgoban_windows.vbs`.)

 Use `npm start -- --no-sandbox` if you get an error like "The SUID sandbox helper binary was found, but is not configured correctly" and you do not want to fix it.